What does a scholarship include?

 Yes, for most sports your video profile is the first thing that coaches look at to determine if you might be an appropriate fit for their team.
-You will need to provide USA Sport Connect with game footage, independent skill footage, and a brief personal introduction.
+You will need to provide USA Sport Connect with game footage and sometimes independent skill footage.
 We will then edit and package it appropriately for coaches.

 Other sports will rely on race results and times, but some footage is still important.

 The short answer to that question is yes.
 You will need to provide USA Sport Connect with all of your transcripts and certificates for all years of High School so it can be translated into the American GPA system.

 In order to gain entrance to a university, regardless of whether you have been selected for a team, you will need to complete the SAT or ACT exam.
 The NCAA uses a sliding scale to determine your eligibility.
 The higher your GPA the lower your SAT scores need to be, and vice versa.
 Each individual school will have different academic criteria for successful admission, some are much higher than others.

 No, it is against NCAA regulations for us to be able to guarantee you a scholarship.
 NCAA rules allow us to work on your behalf as a "service" or "agent".
 That is also why you pay for our services before any such offers are made, and is not dependent upon them.